awsdocs/aws-iot-docs/developerguide/dd-detect-ml-getting-started.md

   ```

 **Note**
-If your model doesn't progress as expected, make sure your devices are meeting the [ML Detect minimum requirements](dd-detect-ml.md#dd-detect-ml-requirements)\.
+If your model doesn't progress as expected, make sure your devices are meeting the [Minimum requirements](dd-detect-ml.md#dd-detect-ml-requirements)\.

 ### Review your ML Detect alarms<a name="review-ml-alarms-cli"></a>